Amazon Is Shipping 70% More Off-Amazon Orders

 Amazon during the Amazon Accelerate conference in Seattle

-Neither Amazon, Walmart, direct-to-consumer nor any other marketplace is growing 70% in the U.S. Except for TikTok and Chinese apps Shein and Temu.
+Neither Amazon, Walmart, direct-to-consumer, nor any other marketplace is growing 70% in the U.S. Except for TikTok and Chinese apps Shein and Temu.
 Thus, TikTok is likely the key driver behind that 70% growth because it will sell billions this year, having launched just twelve months ago.
 And Amazon couldn’t have drastically increased the number of sellers using a service that has existed for over a decade.
-Also, Walmart, the second biggest channel for many sellers, has its own FBA equivalent, Walmart Fulfillment Services (WFS), which most sellers use.
+Also, Walmart, the second biggest channel for many sellers, doesn’t allow sellers to use MCF and has its own FBA equivalent, Walmart Fulfillment Services (WFS), which most sellers use.
 Coincidentally, Walmart also introduced a multi-channel fulfillment expansion for WFS in August.

 Amazon MCF has existed nearly as long as FBA has but remained a niche service because it wasn’t always priced competitively (it also always charged more to fulfill off-Amazon orders), didn’t allow unbranded boxes, and wasn’t as reliable or sometimes even as fast as decided 3PLs.
 Amazon has addressed some of those — for example, it made the service faster this week by reducing shipping speeds from 5 to 3 business days — but it remains a backup or stepping stone 3PL for most sellers.